See their stories

 Things began to look up with the five-year all clear within touching distance.
 “I felt great.
 Actually, scrap that.
 I felt bloody brilliant.”

 Then, as before, everything came crashing down with a second diagnosis of breast cancer in 2015.
 “The shock was immense.
-I was blindsided”.
-Emma and her family were devastated and her writing sadly came to a halt.
-“This time, the reality was too painful”.
+I was blindsided.”

-Now, Emma has once again found her voice and started writing whilst being treated with the drug Herceptin.
-Thanks to your regular donations, Cancer Research UK-funded researchers, including Professor Julian Downward, played a vital role in the discovery of this drug.
+Emma’s treatment has included the drug Herceptin.
+Thanks to your regular donations, Cancer Research UK-funded researchers, including Professor Julian Downward, played a vital role in the development in the discovery of this drug.

 In 2012 Alfred was diagnosed with advanced prostate cancer.

 “When I was told I had prostate cancer I was told to think short term rather than long term which completely deflated me, but it was even more difficult breaking the news to my wife and children.”

 Alfred joined the Cancer Research UK-funded clinical trial, STAMPEDE, as part of his treatment.
 “It’s a trial looking at new combinations of treatment for prostate cancer patients to see which can improve survival.”

 “Now I’m here 6 years later, and I would never have thought that possible.”

 This year, thanks to regular supporters like you, people like Alfred are celebrating more time with their family.

 “My grandaughter is so important to me.
 I love all my family, but I really didn’t think I would get to see her grow up.
 I am spending more time with her and creating memories.’